Foil (fencing): History

 the foils be brought"), the use as a weapon for sport is more recent.
 The foil was used in France as a training weapon in the middle of the 18th century in order to practice fast and elegant thrust fencing.
 Fencers blunted the point by wrapping a foil around the blade or fastening a knob on the point ("blossom", French fleuret).
 In addition to practicing, some fencers took away the protection and used the sharp foil for duels.
 German students took up that practice in academic fencing and developed the Pariser ("Parisian") thrusting small sword for the Stoßmensur ("thrusting mensur").

 The target area for modern foil is said to come from a time when fencing was practiced with limited safety equipment.
 Another factor in the target area is that foil rules are derived from a period when dueling to the death was the norm.
 Hence, the favored target area is the torso, where the vital organs are.

-In 1896, foil (and saber) were included as events in the first Olympic Games in Athens.
+In 1896, foil (and sabre) were included as events in the first Olympic Games in Athens.